 What meat goes best with asparagus?

 Asparagus goes well with smoked chicken breast, smoked salmon, smoked pork chops or any cut of smoked steak.
+Personally, we really like pairing with a Smoked T-Bone Steak or Smoked New York Steak.
 When cooked well, it can also be paired with any number of dishes.

 If you’re looking to expand your BBQ skills, take a look through some of our smoked beef, smoked chicken or smoked fish recipes.
 Any of these recipes will pair well with this smoked asparagus recipe.